 The Intermediary counters that "eligible for medical assistance under a State plan approved under [Title] XIX" is the statute's "longhand description of Medicaid" and, consistent with the Secretary's use of the term in the implementing regulation, the terms "medical assistance" and "Medicaid" are interchangeable in the Title XIX Medicaid context.
-The Intermediary reasons that because the State plan provides that patients who are eligible for the NJCCP cannot be eligible for Medicaid, NJCCP days must be excluded from the Medicaid proxy of the Medicare DSH calculation.
+The Intermediary reasons that because the State plan explicitly provides that patients who are eligible for the GA program cannot be eligible for Medicaid, GA days must be excluded from the Medicaid proxy of the Medicare DSH calculation.
 The Intermediary asserts that this distinction is critical.
-The state program must be covered under 42 U.S.C. §1396d(a)5 of the Medicaid statute; that is, the patient days must be Medicaid eligible, not merely low income days that Medicaid permits to be counted solely for the Medicaid DSH adjustment.
+The state program must be covered under 42 U.S.C. §1396d(a)3 of the Medicaid statute; that is, the patient days must be Medicaid eligible, not merely low-income days that are counted solely for the Medicaid DSH adjustment.